Greenville Museum of Art and Its History

 On December 30, 1959, the Society purchased the Flanagan Home, a classical revival home, at 802 South Evans Street, which still functions as the headquarters of the Greenville Museum of Art.
 The inaugural art exhibit opened in May 1960 and was a gala affair.
 This landmark exhibit was comprised of Old Master paintings loaned from various New York galleries and Mrs. Moore and Dr. Humber coordinated the effort.

-Since Mrs. Moore's death in 1964, Directors of the Greenville Art Center have been Mrs. Bernard Jackson (Marge), Mrs. O'Brian Edwards and Edith B. Walker.
+Following Mrs. Moore’s death in 1964, the Directors of the Greenville Art Center were Mrs. Bernard Jackson (Marge), Mrs. O’Brian Edwards and Edith B. Walker.